locomotivemtl/locomotive-scroll/README.md

 Works on most modern browsers.
 Chrome, Firefox, Safari, Edge...

 To get IE 11 support, you need polyfills.
-You can use your own or include these before this script.
+You can use your own or include these before our script.

 ```html
 <script nomodule src="https://cdnjs.cloudflare.com/ajax/libs/babel-polyfill/7.6.0/polyfill.min.js" crossorigin="anonymous"></script>